itenium-be/RXJS/README.md

 - RXJS example hot vs cold --> & check network tab
 - Something to vizualize the marbles?
 It's builtin RXJS with TestScheduler?
 - Finalize the pptx with some additional infos

+Theorie Angular:
+- Do not use subscribe to set fields, use the AsyncPipe
+- Do not reset an observable, declare it once in ctor or ngOnInit and take everything relevant into account

+Extra Angular
+- Use AbstractControl.valueChange / statusChange
+--> Categories & SubCategories --> SubCategories depends on Category selection

+RXJS:
+- User enters search needle:
+- Small initial debounce & then a search goes to the backend
+- Cancel the API call when the current search string does not include the API needle & relaunch new with current needle
+- Once results have returned from the backend and the current search string > used needle, show those results
+- After that normal debounce